mlplyler/CFs_for_Rationales/README.md

-This is repo for "Making a (Counterfactual) Difference One Rationale at a Time"
+This is a repo for "Making a (Counterfactual) Difference One Rationale at a Time"

 ./prepare_data/ has scripts for preparing the training data for the TripAdvisor data.
 If you want splits for the RateBeer data, send me an email.
 ./train/ has scripts for training the models.